 According to the ABI (Association Of British Insurers) there are four types of pet insurance cover: -

 Most insurers wait until you make a claim before checking your dog's medical history.
-We do it at the outset and find that our customers enjoy the added peace of mind.
+Our screening tool allows us to assess your dog's health at the outset and we find that our customers enjoy the added peace of mind.

 Provided you renew with us each year your dog will always be covered up to the annual policy limit, irrespective of age.

-If dog owners are taking the trouble of arranging insurance then surely vet fees have to be the number one priority?
+If dog owners are taking the trouble of arranging insurance then surely pre-existing conditions have to be one of the biggest priorities?
 As your dog gets older you'll find that many illnesses are common to the breed and may need further treatment, therefore wouldn’t you want to be covered for any condition irrespective of whether your dog has had a similar previous claim?

-In every sector of insurance we're told to obtain renewal quotes from more than one provider but if you have a lifetime policy it's been unwise to do this because most insurers exclude pre-existing medical conditions.
+As consumers we're told to obtain renewal quotes from more than one provider but in the past it's been unwise to do this because most insurers exclude pre-existing medical conditions.
 The insurer knows this and has been able to increase your premium each year without restraint.
-However with the introduction of our lifetime-switch policy this is no longer the case.
-If you're currently on a lifetime policy we encourage you to get a quote and see if we can save you money, safe in the knowledge that pre-existing conditions can still be covered.
+However with the introduction of our medical assessment this is no longer the case.
+If you're currently insured elsewhere we encourage you to get a quote and see if we can save you money, safe in the knowledge that pre-existing conditions can still be covered.

-In fact whatever type of policy you're on, or even if this is your first dog insurance policy we encourage you to at least get a quote.
+Whatever type of policy you have, or even if this is your first dog insurance policy we encourage you to at least get a quote.
 Our simple online screening tool lets us provide a quote relevant to your dog's health and can give you an insight into how insurers assess risk.

 When studying our competitors we found a number of them offered very high vet fee limits, and used this as a method of promoting superiority of cover.
-So we decided to look at some data to understand the likelihood of a high claim and obtained an anonymous sample of 21,255 recent claims.
+We decided to look at the data in 2021 to understand the likelihood of a very high claim, and obtained an anonymous sample of 21,255 recent claims.
 From this we identified: -

 To draw your attention to the flipside, this means more than 98% of claims in our sample would have fallen within a £4,000 vet fee limit.
 So why the high limits?
 We think it's all about perceived benefit.

-Although a pet insurance policy has other benefits the main risk to insurers is vet fees.
+Although a pet insurance policy has other benefits, the main risk to insurers comes from medical treatment.
 If they provide a vet fee limit of £15,000 and charge you the client £80 per month (i.e. £960 per annum) then potentially they're covering more than 15 times your outlay.
 Likewise, if their limit is £8,000 then it's more than 8 times your outlay.
 Sounds attractive?
 The reality is that the average claim is under £1,000 (or £782 in our data sample).